tywalch/electrodb/README.md

 new Entity(new_schema, {client, table});
 ```

-And changes to usage of `Service` would look like this:
+Changes to usage of `Service` would look like this:
 ```javascript
 const  DynamoDB  =  require("aws-sdk/clients/dynamodb");
 const {Service} = require("electrodb");